renovatebot/renovate/docs/usage/config-presets.md

 ## Gitea-hosted Presets

 It is also possible to host your preset config using just a regular Gitea repository and without needing to publish it to npmjs.
-In such cases Renovate will simply look for a renovate.json file in the default branch, (for now only the master branch is supported).
+In such cases Renovate will simply look for a `renovate.json` file in the default branch, (for now only the _master_ branch is supported).

 To host your preset config on Gitea:

 - Create a new repository on Gitea.
-Normally you'd call it renovate-config but it can be named anything
+Normally you'd call it `renovate-config` but you can use any name you want
-- Add a renovate.json to this new repo containing the preset config.
+- Add a `renovate.json` to this new repository containing the preset config.
 No other files are necessary
-- In other repos, reference it in an extends array like "gitea>owner/name", e.g. "gitea>rarkins/renovate-config"
+- In other repositories, reference it in an extends array like `"gitea>owner/name"`, e.g. `"gitea>rarkins/renovate-config"`

 ## Local presets